NolanRBrewer/Planet-Temp-Calculator/README.md

     ```
     python simple_atmosphere.py simple\ atmosphere [R of planet orbit] [albedo]
     ```
-## Moving Forward
+## Upcoming features
-There features that are still in the planning stages, and will be given their own ssections upon completion.
 ### Greenhouse effect
-This will be the feature that allows for more accurate calculations of a planets temperature after being influenced by heat radiated by the planet and more precise amounts of radiation trap by the atmosphere.
+This will allow for more accurate calculations of a planets temperature after being influenced by heat radiated by the planet and more precise amounts of radiation trap by the atmosphere.
 ### Solar panel efficiency calculator
 This feature will allow for inputs of solar panel size and angle for an approximation of power output.